 It makes sense that the best rice cookers would be made in countries that eat plenty of it and thus have lots of experience and high standards.
 Japanese rice cookers are famously well-made and great at what they do.
 There are also a lot of them with many features to choose from!
-We tried and tested 20 different models to write the rice cooker reviews below and help you pick the best one.
+We researched and reviewed 40 different models to write the top 10 rice cooker reviews below and help you pick the best one.
 The Japanese really do make great rice cookers, although we never doubted it.
 Before we get to the buying guide, check out what features you need to take into consideration to find your dream rice cooker.

 Cup Capacity - How much rice do you want to be able to make at a time?
 Do you want to make one big pot for the family dinner or enough to last you through the week?
 The capacities of our best rice cooker picks range from 0.5 to 10 cups, from single servings to a full-on rice party.
 Keep in mind that the cup size for these rice cookers is measured in uncooked Japanese cups, which are six ounces compared to the US eight-ounce cup.